About this recipe

 - Too dry?
 Just stir in warm water or broth as needed when reheating.

 - Too runny?
-Simmer uncovered in the Instant Pot on “Sauté” to thicken.
+Simmer uncovered in the Instant Pot on “Saute” to thicken.

-Best way to use refried beans
+How to use refried beans

-Instant Pot Refried Beans
+Instant Pot Refried Beans (No Soak Needed)

 Equipment